-A Lexile framework is a scientific approach to quantifying reading ability for students, aiding in standardization and analysis for educators and institutions.
-It is a guideway to match students with suitable reading material to ensure that they can fully comprehend what they’re reading while developing a love for consistent learning.
+A Lexile framework is a scientific approach to quantifying students’ reading ability, aiding in standardization and analysis for educators and institutions.
+It is a guideway to match students with suitable reading material to ensure they can fully comprehend their reading while developing a love for consistent learning.

 The Lexile framework also helps teachers target specific patterns and reading behaviors in kids.
-Students that can read what is written clearly but aren’t fully able to get the context or meaning behind the text can be highlighted through their scores.
+Students who can read what is written clearly but aren’t fully able to understand the text’s context or meaning can be highlighted through their scores.
 Also, students who are weaker in tenses but stronger in verbs & adjectives can be recommended books that help bolster their weaker areas.

 Table of Contents

 - What is a great lexile score for students?